Frequently Asked Questions

 You can also discuss your organisation's questions with the team at HOST International Aotearoa who can guide you through the process, answer any questions and provide additional information, resources and advice.
 Get in touch via phone or email.

-The Settlement Plan that you submit as part of your Approved Sponsor application does not need to be specific to a particular refugee family.
+The Settlement Plan that you submit as part of your Approved Sponsor application does not need to be specific to a particular refugee individual or whānau.
 The purpose of the plan is for your group to show that you have thought carefully about the types of settlement support that you will be required to provide throughout the settlement process, and that you have members who are able to provide the support.

-Once you have been connected to the refugees that your organisation will be sponsoring you will be able to talk to them about their specific settlement needs and desires and start to make the relevant arrangements.
+Once you have been connected to the refugee individual/whānau that your organisation will be sponsoring, you will be able to talk to them about their specific settlement needs and desires and start to make the relevant arrangements.

 Individuals and families are not able to sponsor a refugee by themselves.
 Approved Sponsors need to be a registered entity (i.e. a company, charity, incorporated society, or trust).
 However, we encourage individuals who are interested in sponsoring a refugee to join together with a registered entity and submit an application together.